detectoresymicroelectronica/ESP32-RadiationDetector/README.md

 Additionally, it is the user's responsibility to ensure that the use of this code complies with all applicable laws and regulations.

+## User guide
+In order to use any of the projects in this repository, we need to have an [ESP32Cam and a USB-Serial bridge](https://makeradvisor.com/tools/esp32-cam-mb-usb-programmer/) to be able to program the microcontroller.
+In addition, to prepare the ESP32-CAM for radiation detection, the OV2640 camera lens should be removed, and the sensor must be completely shielded from ambient light.
+Aluminum foil provides an effective and convenient method for this, fully blocking visible light while minimally attenuating X-ray and gamma-ray photons.

+To program the ESP32-Cam we must install and configure the esp-idf environment following the steps detailed in the [official installation guide](https://github.com/espressif/vscode-esp-idf-extension/blob/master/docs/tutorial/install.md).
+Once the installation is complete, continue with the following steps:

+- Download any of the  projects in this repository.
+- Open Visual Studio Code.
+- Open the "ESP-IDF:Explorer" extension environment, verifying that new icons appear at the bottom of the Visual Studio Code window.
+- Open the main project folder by clicking on the "file" menu, then "Open Folder", find the project folder and open the [Codigo]{Dosimetro/Codigo} directory.
+- Click on the "ESP-IDF:Build project" icon to start the compilation process, and wait until it finishes.
+- Click on the "ESP-IDF:Flash Device" icon, indicating the serial port to which the platform is connected and defining a UART connection.
+- Once the programming is finished, open a serial monitor by clicking on the “ESP-IDF: Monitor Device” icon to verify the correct programming.

 ## Radiation detection using CMOS sensors
 A commercial CMOS image sensor, originally designed for visible light, can also be used as an X-ray or gamma-ray detector.
 Although the interaction mechanism differs, the energy deposited by the incident particle generates electron-hole pairs within the sensor's volume.
 These charge carriers are collected by the photosensitive structures of each pixel, resulting in what is known as an 'event'.
 Each event can be visualized as small points in the obtained images, where the size and intensity of these points are directly related to the energy of the incident particle.
 Concurrently, the number of events is correlated with the quantity of photons interacting with the sensor.